kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 Because of its interaction with authentication and credentials, particular attention in this design must be paid to security:

 * credentials leak: ClusterProfile, Controller configuration and Plugin configuration should never contain sensitive information
-* Plugin poisoning: supporting credentials provider plugins in a controller relies on trusting the plugin code itself.
+* Plugin poisoning: supporting credentials provider plugins in a controller relies on trusting the plugin itself and its path in the filesystem.
 Particular attention must be provided by the user deploying a controller to make sure the plugin that they install are from trusted source as they will have access to the controller's identity.
+In addition, the path of the plugin may be edited or hijacked by an attacker which would then sit in lieu of the normal plugin, allowing process execution by the controller's process.
+This risk is mitigated by the assumption that the pod's filesystem is private to it and that no lower-privileged (or separate) processes are able  to access it.

 Another risk is around AuthZ.
 This design doesn't cover the distribution of RBAC to multiple clusters and identifying what principal a controller can be identified as.
 This setup is currently left to the responsibility of the platform admin setting up the different clusters and controllers.